jackieldesign/CODEWORDS/Week04/readme.md

 ## Poem Field No. 1 (1967)

-[Poem Field No. 1](https://www.youtube.com/watch?v=OsNmrCgwwQM) is an early computer animation from Stan VanDerBeek and Ken Knowlton in 1967.
+Poem Field No. 1 is an early computer animation from Stan VanDerBeek and Ken Knowlton in 1967.
 My sister showed it to me one day, and I just found it jaw-dropping.
 It's a silent film, made using Ken Knowlton's BEFLIX language and conceived by visual artist Stan VanDerBeek.
 This was part of a program at Bell Labs which had early computer scientists collaborating with artists.

 The visual transitions and effects makes this poetry reading experience overwhelmingly visceral and memorable.
 There is a beauty in being able to watch pixels moving around, conveying meanings of words, creating illusions of layers, and fascinating abstract shapes.
 How come I don't know how to do that in 2020??

 As soon as I saw this I was reminded of our session on Modular Typography.
 When you can see how a designer/artist has chosen to convey a message using basic units, you're let in on at least a sliver of their mode of thinking, and realise how genius those choices really are.
+You can watch it [here](https://www.youtube.com/watch?v=OsNmrCgwwQM).

 <img src="PoemField.jpg"><img src="Place.jpg">